TreeHouse Foods (THS) Q1 2017 Results - Earnings Call Transcript

 Jon R. Andersen - William Blair & Co.
 LLC

 Thank you.
-Just to start, the planned business exits that impacted the first quarter, could you talk about whether that kind of exit activity will have carryover effects, and at what kind of level as we look to the balance of the year?
+Just to start, the planned business exits that impacted the first quarter, could you talk about whether that kind of exit activity will have carryover effects, and at what kind of level, as we look to the balance of the year?

 Dennis F. Riordan - TreeHouse Foods, Inc.

 The bar business, which was the biggest of that, will impact the whole year but decreasing in Q4.
 It's gone now, but it was in full place for the full half of last – at least half of last year and then started winding down.
-The other food service business is – we probably – I think, we've lapped that towards the end of the year as well.
+The other foodservice business is – we probably – I think, we've lapped that towards the end of the year as well.
 So it'll still kind of be a bit of a year-over-year comparison headwind, Jon, for the quarters 2 and 3 for sure.

 Jon R. Andersen - William Blair & Co.
 LLC